Governance/dtgov/dtgov-distro/assembly/src/main/resources/ROOT/README.txt

     3) demos - some quickstarts/demos to help you get started with DTGov
     4) build.xml/build.properties - an Ant script that will install
        and configure DTGov in JBoss EAP 6 (or Tomcat 7)
-    5) dtgov-data - some seed data required for out of the box DTGov functionality
+    5) docs - the DTGov documentation
-    6) docs - the DTGov documentation
+    6) workflows - the source code of the out of the box DTGov workflows

 == What do I do next? ==